Dhi13man/gotify_client/README.md

 ## About

-This app provides a clean and intuitive mobile interface for [Gotify](https://gotify.net/) - a simple server for sending and receiving push notifications.
-It allows you to receive and manage notifications from your self-hosted Gotify server on both Android and iOS devices.
+This app provides a clean and intuitive cross-platform interface for [Gotify](https://gotify.net/) - a simple server for sending and receiving push notifications.
+It allows you to send, receive and manage notifications from your self-hosted Gotify server on Desktop, Android and iOS devices.

 ## Features